projectara/greybus-spec/source/connection.rst

 individual Protocols as defined in the :ref:`device-class-protocols` and :ref:`bridged-phy-protocols` sections below.

-Note that *GB_OP_INTERNAL* should never be used in a response message.
+Note that *GB_OP_INTERNAL* shall not be used in a response message.
 It is reserved for internal use by the Greybus application stack only.

 All Protocols defined herein are subject to the